 My academic profile is by nature cross-disciplinary, and my research roadmap is inspired by contemporary societal challenges.
 I am first of all a language policy scholar, and language policy is the major thread connecting the dots in my academic work.

-My main research interest and specialization in this area is the legal recognition of sign languages and sign language rights as intersectional rights (language and disability).
-I’m also interested in family language policy.
+My research interests in the area of language policy are the legal recognition of sign languages and sign language rights.
+I’m also interested in family language policy and currently working on a pilot project about family language policy in deaf/hearing mixed families with Annelies Kusters and Jemina Napier.
 My current research project focuses on sign language vitality and revitalization.

 Another research interest (following my training in both Disability Studies and Deaf Studies) are discourses around the implementation of inclusive education for deaf learners, and more specifically meanings of ‘inclusion’ as advanced by (primarily) the UN Convention on the Rights of Persons with Disabilities.

 A more recent research interest is sign language interpreting, which I approach from a social science perspective.
-I’m interested in sign language interpreting as a social institution, how sign language interpreting has become tied with ideologies of ‘access’ and ‘inclusion’ for deaf people via interpreter-mediated vs. direct communication, and how this links with language and code choices deaf people make.
-Given my own position as a deaf academic, I’m also interested in how deaf academics and other deaf professionals work with sign language interpreters.
+I’m interested in sign language interpreting as a social institution, how sign language interpreting has become tied with ideologies of ‘access’ and ‘inclusion’ for deaf people via interpreter-mediated vs. direct communication, and how this links with contextual language choices deaf people make.
+Given my own position as a deaf academic, I’m also interested in how deaf academics and other deaf professionals work with sign language interpreters to achieve succesful outcomes.